larytet/YALAS/README.md

 *  Prevent attempts of rights escalation.
 *  Recognize debugger like behaviour.
 *  Detect attempts of memory spray, attempts of exploit zero-day Linux kernel vulnerabilities.
-*  Fingerprinting, analyzing and comparison of applications behaviour.
+*  Fingerprinting, analyzing, and comparison of the applications behaviour.
-*  Monitor containers and VMs peformance.
+*  Monitor containers and VMs performance.

 # Peformace

 *  The design attempts to minimise the performance impact.
 The code targets system calls latency impact under 5 micro in the worst case and under 1 micro in the typical case.
-On a heavily loaded 16 core HTTP server performing lot of system calls the driver consumes roughly an equivalent of half a core.
+On a heavily loaded 16 core HTTP server performing lot of system calls the driver consumes roughly an equivalent of half a CPU core.
 *  Zero-copy communication between kernel and user space.
 *  Binary protocol between application and the driver.